 Enhancing data quality plays a strong role in creating a solid reputation and seamless supporter experience.
 Reputation and experience are key drivers of support for not-for-profit organisations and charities and so with the right contact data, engagement with supporters is not lost and contact is made to the right people, at the right time, with the right message.

 It is also important to note that regulation plays a huge role in today’s digital society.
 Regulation regarding privacy and protection can become more difficult to meet as the volume of data grows however, with a data quality solution, keeping contact data up-to-date is no longer an issue.
-Management are able to focus on other areas of the business as the solution ensures compliance requirements are met including GDPR.
+Management is able to focus on other areas of the business as the solution ensures compliance requirements are met including GDPR.

-Finally, tackling data quality issues allows for charities and not-for-profit organisations to become part of the digital world.
+Finally, tackling data quality issues allows charities and not-for-profit organisations to become part of the digital world.
 It opens the organisations up to future technological changes which can further enhance the supporter experience and raise awareness for the organisation’s work.

-Melissa are also proud to be part of HM G-Cloud 10 framework – we work with a number of public sector bodies and offer a special rate for registered charities.
-If you would like more information then please give us a call on 020 7718 0070, or email us at firstname.lastname@example.org.
+Melissa are also proud to be part of the HM G-Cloud 10 framework – we work with a number of public sector bodies and offer a special rate for registered charities.
+If you would like more information then please give us a call at 020 7718 0070, or email us at email@example.com.